 Is It Safe To Take Phentermine During Pregnancy?

-No. The US Food and Drug Administration classified phentermine (Supreza) as “Pregnancy Category X” drug (1), which means that studies in animals or humans have proved to have adverse effects on the developing fetus, and the risks of taking this medicine outweigh the potential benefits.
+No. The US Food and Drug Administration classified phentermine (Supreza) as “Pregnancy Category X” drug (1), which means that studies in animals or humans have proven to have adverse effects on the developing fetus, and the risks of taking this medicine outweigh the potential benefits.
 Therefore, USFDA considers it to be among the medications to avoid during pregnancy.

 Phentermine is not recommended because weight loss has no potential benefit during pregnancy, and this medication might also harm the fetus or cause certain pregnancy complications.